kubecost/docs/network-costs-configuration.md

 ## Overriding traffic classifications

 For traffic routed to addresses outside of your cluster but inside your VPC, Kubecost supports the ability to directly classify network traffic to a particular IP address or CIDR block.
-This feature can be configured in [_values.yaml_](https://github.com/kubecost/cost-analyzer-helm-chart/blob/ab384e2eb027e74b2c3e61a7e1733ffa1718170e/cost-analyzer/values.yaml#L288-L322) under `networkCosts.config`.
+This feature can be configured in [_values.yaml_](https://github.com/kubecost/cost-analyzer-helm-chart/blob/v1.101/cost-analyzer/values.yaml#L669-L707) under `networkCosts.config`.
 Classifications are defined as follows:

+> Note that as of Kubecost 1.101, LoadBalancers that proxy traffic to the Internet (ingresses and gateways) can be specifically classified.

 * In-zone: A list of destination addresses/ranges that will be classified as an in-zone traffic, which is free for most providers.
 * In-region: A list of addresses/ranges that will be classified as the same region between source and destinations but different zones.
-* Cross-region: A list of addresses/ranges that will be classified as the different region from the source regions
+* Cross-region: A list of addresses/ranges that will be classified as the different region from the source regions.
+* Internet: By design, all IP addresses not in a specific list are considered internet.
+This list can include IPs that would otherwise be "in-zone" or local to be classified as Internet traffic.

 ```yaml
 networkCosts: